-Adults can survive on 1250 calories a day if the food is nutritious and is accompanied by at least a half-gallon of water every day.
+Adults can survive on 1250 calories a day if the food is nutritious and accompanied by at least a half-gallon of water daily.
 With a lower caloric intake, you should take vitamin supplements and include plenty of protein for energy.
 At a minimum, store three weeks of food for emergencies.

 Unless you’ve lived an isolated life away from society, you likely understand how natural disasters and public health crises can inhibit your access to food and water.
 Although government agencies, such as FEMA, recommend a week’s worth of food and water for disaster preparedness, recent events have proved that some people are left stranded for several weeks before emergency personnel can reach them.

 Most advice on survival practices focuses solely on the people in your home.
-However, it’s wise and humane to carry extra supplies in case you have to help a friend or elderly neighbor.
+However, carrying extra supplies is wise and humane if you have to help a friend or elderly neighbor.
 When stockpiling for a possible survivalist situation, try to purchase additional items to aid those who are not as prepared as you.
 You can’t help everyone, and your family and friends should be your top priority.

 Types of Food For Survival

 Before you plan for the worst situation imaginable, remember that you’re purchasing items for survival.
-Food for survival should differ from food for comfort.
-The twelve pack of cola and the family-size bag of chips are comforts you can and should do without.
+Survival food should differ from food for comfort.
+The twelve-pack of cola and the family-size bag of chips are comforted you can and should do without.

-Choose food that your family enjoys and try to avoid processed snacks that have little nutritional value.
+Choose food your family enjoys, and try avoiding processed snacks with little nutritional value.
 If you lose power, you can consume perishable food from the refrigerator or freezer before you rely on non-perishable goods.

 The following lists include essential non-perishables you should purchase to prepare for a survival situation that can last three weeks or more.